 BHP made special note of the Tallanganda discovery in the annual report.
 Tap Oil has a 20% stake in that project, and has previously claimed the field could hold as much as 1.3 trillion cubic feet of gas.
 BHP didn’t confirm that in its report.
 But it certainly highlighted the project.

-All of this is part of the global boom in off-shore and on-shore natural gas production.
-This article highlights how the gas boom is changing the world's geopolitical picture.
-Russia is worried that shale gas could lessen its influence over energy consumers in Europe (a point Kris Sayce made earlier this year and turned into an investment idea).
+All of this is part of the global boom in off-shore and on-shore natural gas production. ” target=”_blank”>a point Kris Sayce made earlier this year and turned into an investment idea).
 The shale revolution is certainly shaking things up everywhere.

 For Aussie investors, the biggest gains may not come from BHP or Aussie firms with US assets.
 They may come from Aussie companies developing Aussie shale assets.
 That’s our position anyway.
 And we’re sticking with it.